Seattle home prices down $80,000 from peak amid unprecedented spike in homes sitting unsold

 Even compared to this time a year ago, prices ticked up only 2 percent, or less than inflation.
 Interest rates that have grown in that span have increased monthly mortgage costs, however.

-On the Eastside, the median home sold for $890,000, unchanged from a month prior and down $87,000 from the all-time high a few months ago.
+On the Eastside, the median home sold for $890,000, unchanged from the previous month and down $87,000 from the all-time high a few months ago.
 Prices were still up 5.3 percent vs. a year ago.

 Prices also dipped slightly on a month-over-month basis in South King County but surged at the northern end of the county.